SDXL 2.0 LoRA: 50-300 MB Adapters on 12 GB VRAM

 f.write(caption)

-print(f"Captioned: {img_path}")Once you have machine-made captions, review a sample and fix any that are wrong in the same way.
-VLMs sometimes invent the medium or misread text in images.
-You want captions that describe what’s in the image without naming the concept you’re trying to teach.
-That concept will be fired by the trigger word instead.
+print(f"Captioned: {img_path}")Review a sample of the machine-made captions and fix the wrong ones.
+VLMs sometimes invent the medium or misread text.
+Captions should describe what’s in the image without naming the concept you’re teaching; the trigger word fires that concept instead.

-Trigger words are one of the biggest design calls in LoRA training.
-Every LoRA needs a unique token that isn’t in the base model’s vocabulary.
-Think ohwx for a person, styl3 for a style, or artst_painterly for a fine art look.
-The token goes at the front of every training caption: "ohwx woman standing in a park, afternoon light, casual clothing".
-At inference time, putting your trigger word in the prompt fires the learned concept without crossing the base model’s general grasp.
-Using a real word like van_gogh or watercolor risks tangling your LoRA concept with the model’s prior sense of those terms, which leads to flaky blending.
+The trigger word is one of the biggest design calls in LoRA training.
+Every LoRA needs a unique token that isn’t in the base model’s vocabulary, like ohwx for a person or styl3 for a style.
+It goes at the front of every training caption: "ohwx woman standing in a park, afternoon light".
+At inference, the trigger word fires the learned concept cleanly.
+A real word like van_gogh or watercolor tangles your concept with the model’s prior sense of the term and blends unpredictably.

-Regularization images fix a sister problem called concept bleeding.
-The LoRA gets so loud that it paints over the base model’s general knowledge.
-If you train a face LoRA with no regularization, prompts that skip your trigger word may still pump out your subject’s face.
-The model has, in effect, forgotten how to draw a generic person.
-Regularization works by mixing in a set of generic images from the same class (say, random portraits of people who aren’t your subject), all without the trigger word.
-The model gets a steady reminder of what a non-triggered version looks like.
-A 1:1 ratio of subject to regularization images is a common starting point.
+Regularization images fix a sister problem, concept bleeding, where the LoRA gets so loud it paints over the base model’s general knowledge.
+Train a face LoRA with no regularization and even trigger-free prompts may still pump out your subject’s face: the model has forgotten how to draw a generic person.
+The fix is to mix in generic images from the same class (random portraits of other people), all without the trigger word, so the model keeps a steady reminder of the non-triggered version.
+A 1:1 subject-to-regularization ratio is a common start.

-Preprocessing levels the tech quality of your dataset.
-SDXL’s native training size is 1024 by 1024.
-However, multi-resolution bucketing (supported by kohya_ss and SimpleTuner) lets you mix aspect ratios and sizes.
-The framework groups images into buckets and rescales within each one, instead of cropping everything to a square.
-Before training, run an auto rejection pass.
-Drop images below 512 px on either side, flag blurry shots with a Laplacian variance filter, and dedupe with perceptual hashing.
-Tools like imgdataset-tools and wd14-tagger handle most of this for you, and the kohya_ss community uses them often.
+Preprocessing levels the technical quality of the set.
+SDXL’s native size is 1024 by 1024, but multi-resolution bucketing in kohya_ss and SimpleTuner lets you mix aspect ratios: the framework groups images into buckets and rescales within each, instead of cropping everything square.
+Before training, run a rejection pass: drop images below 512 px, flag blurry shots with a Laplacian variance filter, and dedupe with perceptual hashing.
+Tools like imgdataset-tools and wd14-tagger handle most of it.

 Training Optimization on Consumer Hardware